Measure bound for translation surfaces with short saddle connections: Local volume bound

 The underlying Riemann surface $M$ can be decomposed into pieces corresponding to elements of $\mathcal{S}$.
 For a level subsurface $\bar X^{(i)}$ in $\mathcal{S}$, the corresponding piece of $M$ is very close to the complement of a fixed small neighborhood of the nodes in $\bar X^{(i)}$.
 For a degenerating cylinder $C$ in $\mathcal{S}$ whose circumference lies at level $i$, the corresponding piece of $M$ is an annulus.
 These pieces do not quite cover all of $M$; there are also \emph{plumbing annuli} for the nodes connecting level subsurfaces.
 See Figure \ref{fig:surface_pieces}.

-Now for $\gamma$, choose representative curves/arcs (which we will also call $\gamma$) on the surfaces in $V$ that exhibit the level $Y$ of $\gamma$, as defined above in Section \ref{sec:sizes-subsurfaces}.
-The intersection of $\gamma$ with a piece of $M$ that corresponds to a level subsurface can be taken to be a fixed arc.
+Now for $\gamma$, choose representative curves/arcs (which we will also call $\gamma$) on the surfaces in $V$ that exhibit the $\succ$-level $Y$ of $\gamma$, as defined above in Section \ref{sec:sizes-subsurfaces}.
+The intersection of $\gamma$ with a piece of $M$ that corresponds to a level subsurface can be taken to be a union of fixed arc (with endpoints at holomorphically varying base points; see Section \ref{par:standard} and beginning of proof of Lemma \ref{lemma:period}).
 Because of the way $V$ was defined in terms of restrictions on the plumbing coordinates, $\gamma$ winds around each plumbing annulus a bounded number of times (with the bound only depending on the boundary point $\bar X$, not $X$).
 See Figure~\ref{fig:cylinder_preplumb}.

 Now we consider the restriction of the differential $\omega$ to the pieces of $M$.

 \underline{Level subsurface:}

 On a piece $\hat Z$ of $X'$ corresponding to the level subsurface $Z=\bar X^{(i)}$, the restriction of $\omega$ gives a translation surface that is close to a piece of $\bar X^{(i)}$ scaled by $t_{-1}^{a_{-1}}\cdots t_i^{a_i}$.
 The (small) discrepancy between the period of $\gamma$ on $\hat Z$ versus on $Z$ (suitably rescaled) is caused by: \begin{enumerate}[(i)] \item Moduli parameters.
 This error has order at most $\left| t_{-1}^{a_{-1}}\cdots t_i^{a_i} \right|$. \item Modification differential(s) coming from residues of poles on lower components, and the remerging of zeros.
 The order of the contribution from a modification differential added to account for residue on $\bar X^{(j)}$ is at most